objectiv/objectiv.io/blog/2022-04-21 No Tracking Plan.md

 * How would you structure it to enable data teams to use it effectively?
 * How do we provide the engineer the context & help required to set up error free instrumentation?

-After countless sessions, iterations and field tests, we came to what we now call *the open analytics taxonomy*.
+After countless sessions, iterations and field tests, we came to what we now call [the open analytics taxonomy](https://objectiv.io/docs/taxonomy/).

 ## The open analytics taxonomy